kosmos-industrie40/kosmos-federated-learning-resources/README.rst

 ===========
 This is the implementation of the ML models for the bearing remaining useful lifetime prediction use case as python package.
-It currently contains only FFNN models and CNN models created on the Thesis of `Alexanders Lontke's Thesis <https://drive.google.com/file/d/1p1LfnUwQWT5ujGujojtpgLuDQPxBWYI0/view?usp=sharing>`_.
+It currently contains only FFNN models and CNN models created on the Thesis of `Alexander Lontke's Thesis <https://drive.google.com/file/d/1p1LfnUwQWT5ujGujojtpgLuDQPxBWYI0/view?usp=sharing>`_.
 The repository also contain a dataloader for the `processed data of Bearing Data Set <http://s3-de-central.profitbricks.com/bearing_data/processed_data.zip>`_.

 Note